mohkh833/chatapp/README.md

 3. Click on a user's name to start a conversation.
 4. Chat with the selected user in real-time.
 5. Users' online/offline status is indicated beside their username.
+6. Users Message status is indicated beside message

 ## Future Improvements

 - Implement user profile management functionality.
-- Add support for multimedia messages (images, videos).
+- Add support for multimedia messages (videos).
 - Enhance the user interface and user experience.
-- Implement typing indicators and read receipts in chat.
+- Implement typing indicators in chat.

 ## Contributing